Organic substances in water. Organic substances in aquatic systems. Organic substances in natural waters

 • endothelin-producing tumors.

 The likelihood of these diseases is much lower than that of a lightning strike.
-If you have any questions, please ask them in the comments to the article.
+If you have questions, please ask them in the comments to the article.

 How is the substance produced?